simplecto/production-stack-template/README.md

 Patterns

   * Skip celery.
 Use a database and django commands as reliable, robust, and easily understood workers
-    * their work would become indepotend
+    * their work would be idempotent, which means that repeat processes will not break things